 1. The procedure is triggered by one of the following options:

 1a.
-The UE initiates the UE requested PDU session release procedure by the transmission of an NAS message (N1 SM information PDU Session Release Request), PDU Session ID) message.
-The N1 SM information message is forwarded by the (R)AN to the 5G Core with an indication of User Location Information.
-This message is relayed to the SMF corresponding to the PDU Session ID via N2 and the AMF.
-The AMF invokes the Nsmf_PDUSession_UpdateSMContext service operation and provides the N1 SM message to the SMF.
+The UE initiates the UE requested PDU session release procedure by the transmission of an NAS message (N1 SM information (PDU Session Release Request), PDU Session ID) message.
+The NAS message is forwarded by the (R)AN to the AMF with an indication of User Location Information.
+The AMF invokes the Nsmf_PDUSession_UpdateSMContext service operation and provides the N1 SM container containing the PDU Session Release Request message to the SMF corresponding to the PDU Session ID.

 NOTE 1: Depending on the access type, when the UE is in CM-IDLE state, the UE can trigger a Service Request procedure before being able to release the PDU session.